-- Register annually as ASSIST Representative and complete the criminal background check. - Read and refer to two important documents: Guiding our Partnership and The ASSIST Scholars Handbook. - Recruit Host Families - Meet monthly with each student and submit a brief report to ASSIST using this link.
-Include host family updates as well.
-Use this link: https://assist.formstack.com/forms/monthly_contact_log
+- Register annually as ASSIST Representative and complete the criminal background check. - Read and refer to two important documents: Guiding our Partnership and The ASSIST Scholars Handbook. - Meet monthly with each student and submit a brief report to ASSIST using this link: https://assist.formstack.com/forms/monthly contact log